RunestoneInteractive/RunestoneServer/source/Debugging/debugIntro.rst

 .. reveal:: db_ex311_reveal
     :showtitle: Show me the Solution

+    .. admonition:: Solution

         In this example the error message is about ``set_time`` not defined on line 3.
 In this case the undefined name is not used in an assignment statement, but is used as a parameter (incorrectly) to a function call.
 A search on ``set_time`` reveals that in fact it is only used once in the program.
 Did the author mean ``set_alarm``?
 If we make that assumption we immediately get another error ``NameError: name 'alarm_time' is not defined on line: 3``.
 The variable ``alarm_time`` is defined on line 4, but that does not help us on line 3.
 Furthermore we now have to ask the question is this function call ``int(present_time,set_alarm,alarm_time)`` even the correct use of the ``int`` function?
 The answer to that is a resounding no.  Lets list all of the things wrong with line 3:

     1.  ``set_time`` is not defined and never used, the author probably meant ``set_alarm``.
     2.  ``alarm_time`` cannot be used as a parameter before it is defined, even on the next line!